listingslab-software/docs/docs/work/hire-listingslab.md

    September 2018 - November 2019 (1 year 3 months)
    Sydney, Australia

-Helping to lay the foundations of a full e2e, continuous integration testing solution using Cucumber/Gherkin and BDD for a suite of React PWAs.
+Laying the foundations of a full e2e, continuous integration testing solution using Cucumber/Gherkin and BDD for a suite of React PWAs.

 - Canon Australia, React Developer
    March 2018 - August 2018 (6 months) Sydney